-Setting Description Factory Default Available power Users can manually select a target power to mask max 20 dBm output power.
-Because different transmission rates would have their own max output power, please reference product datasheet.
+Setting Description Factory Default Users can manually select a target power to mask max output 20 dBm Available power power.
+Because different transmission rates would have their Available power own max output power, please reference product datasheet.
 For 802.11bg, the available setting is from 0 to 20